-For those academies using the Trust managed ICT service provider RM Unify, they undertake to ensure all relevant e-safety measures are in place around network, cloud hosting and infrastructure.
-The Trust will ensure the managed ICT service provider is fully aware of the Trust-wide e-safety and acceptable use of ICT policy and agreements.
+For those academies using the Trust managed ICT service provider RM Unify or ERGO, they undertake to ensure all relevant online safety measures are in place around network, cloud hosting and infrastructure.
+The Trust will ensure the managed ICT service provider is fully aware of the Trust-wide online safety and acceptable use of ICT policy and agreements.
+Password control will be in line with the Trust and ICT Service provider password policy (Appendix 9).
+Trend AV is deployed across the Trust's devices.
+Each machine that is enrolled into the Intune system has Trend installed automatically.
+Trend will automatically get any AV package updates direct from Trend as soon as they are released and will install without input from the user.
+The machine themselves are also set to connect to Microsoft to check for updates and if any are found these are downloaded and also installed without input from the user.